30672mAlIkC/Sn9XfJI2OxY/e25MSV/jLy/circuit-breaker_0RBaD_1742321167.log.md

 ### Improvements

-- Issue #47 - All policies and policy config classes are now threadsafe.
-Policy builders are not threadsafe.
 - Issue #201 - Thread safety is clearly documented in policy, policy config, and policy builder classes.
 - Issue #292 - Created an extensible Policy SPI.
 - Issue #254 - Added an explicit `compose` method to `FailsafeExecutor`.